sekazedy/shopping-experience/README.md

 ## Installation
 In order to make the code work, you will need to:
-- Have a server running PHP and MySQL
+- Have a server running PHP and MySQL;
-- Using composer, install the dependencies for the project
+- Using composer, install the dependencies for the project;
 ```bash
 composer install
 ```